 If you have read your Hamilton or Bulfinch, the following may be superfluous, but just in case you haven’t:

-The Antigone (that’s four syllables, as it’s usually pronounced in English — an-TI-go-nee) is more of a problem play, but one that is perpetually timely, it seems: it asks, "What are the legitimate claims of the state over against the claims of one’s private conscience and duties to the gods?"
+Antigone (that’s four syllables, as it’s usually pronounced in English — an-TI-go-nee) is more of a problem play, but one that is perpetually timely, it seems: it asks, "What are the legitimate claims of the state over against the claims of one’s private conscience and duties to the gods?"
 Sophocles seems to have a fairly clear understanding of the problem, and the work has been received with renewed interest in every generation.

 Contents of this page © Copyright 2001, 2003, 2006, 2010 by Bruce A. McMenomy.

-Permission to download or print this page is hereby given to members of Scholars Online for purposes of personal study only.
+Permission to print or reproduce this page is hereby given to members of Scholars Online for purposes of personal study only.
 All other use constitutes a violation of copyright.